sellmerfud/fitl/README.md

 *Fire In The Lake*, designed by Mark Herman and Volko Ruhnke and published by GMT Games.
 The Tru'ng Bots were designed by Bruce Mansfield.

-You can play as any faction and the bots will play the other three factions.

 ## Downloading the executable package

 You can use this link to download the latest release: [Version 0.29][1]

+This will download a zip file called `fitl-x.x.zip` (where *x.x* is the version number).
+Extracting the zip file will create a folder called `fitl-x.x`.
-If you are upgrading to a newer version and the **major** version numbers of the two versions are the same, then any saved games in progress will be compatible.

-Simply copy the *games* folder from the older *fitl-x.x* directory to the new *fitl-x.x* directory.
+If you are upgrading to a newer version you can continue any games that you started with the previous version.
+To do so, Simply copy the *games* folder below the older *fitl-x.x* directory to the new *fitl-x.x* directory.

 [1]: https://www.dropbox.com/s/vuath4w6a3nutwf/fitl-0.29.zip?dl=0